-This only covers the placing of listed shares to third-party investors by an existing shareholder if it is accompanied by a top-up subscription by the existing shareholder for new shares in the issuer.
+11 Is accompanied by a top-up subscription by the existing shareholder for new shares in the issuer.
 This covers (i) IPOs, which include share offerings in connection with a secondary listing and offer of existing shares by way of IPO; (ii) offerings of a class new to listing; and (iii) offerings of new shares of a class already listed under a general or special mandate.

 - (b) an offering of debt securities listed or unlisted, and offered in Hong Kong or otherwise ("debt offering"). - 21.1.3 Paragraph 21 sets out the standards of conduct expected of a CMI in a share or debt offering.
 CMIs are also reminded to fulfil their obligations under applicable laws, rules and regulations, including properly addressing actual and potential conflicts of interest, ensuring the fair treatment of both their issuer client and investor clients, and upholding the integrity of the market at all times.
-In the case of a share offering, these include the Listing Rules 12 and other regulatory requirements or guidance issued by SEHK from time to time ("SEHK Requirements").
+In the case of a share offering, these include the Listing Rules12 and other regulatory requirements or guidance issued by SEHK from time to time ("SEHK Requirements").
 In the case of a debt offering where the debt securities are listed on SEHK, CMIs are also reminded to ensure compliance with the applicable rules and regulations issued by SEHK. - 21.1.4 There are many types of share and debt offerings, which vary in nature and complexity, and a CMI may play different roles in different offerings.
 It is the responsibility of the senior management of a CMI to establish and implement adequate and effective policies, procedures and controls to ensure compliance with the rules and regulations which are applicable to the roles they play in an offering.